 - New framework for data transfer under the EU-US Privacy Shield Framework

-If you have a website, mobile app, or other online service that is accessed by EU users, you will likely need to update your relevant online agreements and notices in order to comply with the GDPR.
+If you have a website, mobile app, or other online services that EU users access, you will need to update your relevant online agreements and notices to comply with the GDPR.
 Some suggestions include:

-- Utilize clipwrap agreements to get clear, unambiguous consent before collecting any personal data.
+- Utilize clip wrap agreements to get clear, unambiguous consent before collecting personal data.

-- Add Privacy Notices in places where you are asking for consent to collect data to help users understand to what they are consenting, why you are collecting the data, and your planned use for the data.
+- Add Privacy Notices in places where you are asking for consent to collect data to help users understand what they are consenting to, why you are collecting the data, and your planned use of the data.

-The GDPR is a complicated regulation and certainly all of the key parts cannot be summarized here, but if you have any questions or would like a legal review of your online agreements and notices, please contact your Carlile Patchen & Murphy LLP business attorney.
+The GDPR is a complicated regulation, and indeed, all essential parts cannot be summarized here.
+If you have any questions or would like a legal review of your online agreements and notices, please contact Carlile Patchen & Murphy LLP, business attorney.